Serena1432/Katheryne/README.md

 ### Supported Remote Play Applications

-✅ Steam Link / Remote Play (official support)
+✅ Steam Link / Remote Play (official support)<br>
-⚠️ Moonlight and other tools can be launched via remote execution but are **not officially supported**—you have to run the commands manually.
+⚠️ Moonlight and other tools can be launched via remote execution but are **not officially supported**—you have to run the commands manually.<br>
 ❌ Parsec is not supported (no Linux hosting support).

 ## Features